A Parallel Publishing Workshop (1)

 Publication that accompanied exhibition of the same name at Mr Kitly.
 Featuring artists Julie Floersch, Max Olijnyk, Jen Bartholemew, Mona Electric, Lyn Balzer & Tony Perkins, Renilde Depeuter, Penelope Durston, Dell Stewart, Maricor/Maricar, Brett Day Windham, John Brooks.

-Photos (mostly) by Matthew Stanton.
+True Belief operates primarily on the stolen lands of the Wurundjeri people of the Kulin Nations.
+Sovereignty was never ceded.
+Photos are (mostly) by Matthew Stanton.
 Sometimes, True Belief donates books to libraries on request (query @ truebelief.com.au).
 Titles are / have been stocked at World Food Books, MUMA, Bus Projects, West Space, Perimeter, MCA, ACCA and Boekie Woekie.